tp-link-extender/MercuryCore/README.md

 You will need:

--   Latest version of NodeJS installed
--   Latest version of npm installed
+-   Latest version of Bun installed
 -   Latest version of Docker installed
 -   A terminal
 -   A modern web browser